-Year 1: Year 2: Year 3: Year 4: Year 5: 2015-16 2016-17 2017-18 2018-19 2019-20 Living Off Campus and \$18,233 \$18,830 \$19,066 \$21,118 \$21,963 Not with Parent Living with Parent \$12,088 \$12,717 \$12,936 \$14,132 \$14,798 Living on Campus [†] \$15,175 \$15,280 \$15,385 \$14,698 \$18,359
+2015-16 2017-18 2019-20 2021-22 Living Off Campus and Not With parent \$18,233 \$19,066 \$21,963 \$23,450 Living with Parent \$12,088 \$12,936 \$14,798 \$15,415 Living on Campus [†] \$15,175 \$15,385 \$18,359 \$18,827

-NOTE: Based on the average of COA amounts for the eligible institutions and used for purpose of the SSOG award calculation. †Calculation includes GBC only.
+NOTE: based on the average of COA amounts for the eligible institutions and used for purpose of the SSOG award calculation. †Years 1-4 calculation included GBC only.
+Years 5-7 calculation includes NSC and GBC.

-As the principal beneficiary, the student is expected to contribute toward his/her own education costs.
-Based on the expectation of a reasonable work commitment (15 hours per week of employment throughout the year less estimated federal income tax), the student contribution for the first five years of the program (2015-16 through 2019-20) was set at \$5,500.
+As the principal beneficiary, the student is expected to contribute toward their own education costs.
+Based on the expectation of a reasonable work commitment (15 hours per week of employment throughout the year, less estimated federal income tax), the student contribution for the first seven years of the program (2015-16 through 2021-22) was set at \$5,500.
 The reasonable work commitment is used solely for the purpose of determining the student share under the SSOG calculation and should in no way be construed as requiring a student to seek or obtain employment as a condition of eligibility for the SSOG award.
 The student share may be covered by a number of other sources, including but not limited to: student earnings or savings; private, institutional, state or federal scholarships (including the Governor Guinn Millennium Scholarship); veterans' education benefits; student loans; and financial assistance from family or friends.

 While the student contribution for the SSOG program is based on a reasonable work commitment, the program is designed to ensure that recipients have financial resources that will allow them to not work full-time and therefore be in a better position to focus on their coursework.
-For example, an eligible student living off campus and not with a parent, who has a 0 EFC and receives the maximum Pell Grant (\$6,195 in 2019-20) will receive the maximum SSOG award of \$5,500.
-This means that the student will have at least \$11,695 for the fall and spring terms, enough to cover registration fees, books and supplies (totaling on average \$4,875 for the community colleges or \$7,188 at NSC for Year 5 recipients), with funds left over to partially cover living expenses.
+For example, an eligible student living off campus and not with a parent, who has a 0 EFC and receives the maximum Pell Grant (\$6,495 in 2021-22) will receive the maximum SSOG award of \$5,500.
+This means that the student will have at least \$11,995 for the fall and spring terms, enough to cover registration fees, books and supplies (totaling on average \$4,860 for the community colleges or \$7,700 at NSC for Year 7 recipients), with funds left over to partially cover living expenses.
 This amount excludes other financial aid they may receive, which would count towards the student's contribution and further cover living expenses.